rs-pro/mongoid-audit/README.md

   field           :rating
   embeds_many     :comments

-  # telling Mongoid::History how you want to track changes
+  # telling Mongoid::Audit how you want to track changes
   track_history   :on => [:title, :body],       # track title and body fields only, default is :all
                   :modifier_field => :modifier, # adds "referenced_in :modifier" to track who made the change, default is :modifier
                   :version_field => :version,   # adds "field :version, :type => Integer" to track current version, default is :version